Udokaineh/Udokaineh/README.md

 - 😊 Pronouns: She/Her
-- 💡 Fun fact: I'm currently participating in HNG internship.
+- 💡 Fun fact: I was a finanlist in the just concluded HNG internship.
-- 🌱 I’m currently learning Framer motion and enhancing my skills in React.js.
+- 🌱 I love sharing knowledge and teaching those who need it.
 - 🤔 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Frontend Engineer (Internship or Junior roles).

 ---

-Here is a link to my **[Portfolio](https://mag-portfolio-udoka-s-projects.vercel.app/)** Let's connect!
+Here is a link to my **[Design Portfolio](https://www.behance.net/udokaineh)** Here is a link to my **[Front-end Portfolio](https://mag-portfolio-udoka-s-projects.vercel.app/)** Let's connect!
 Feel free to reach out to me through my **[Twitter](https://twitter.com/mag_daleneeee)** or **[LinkedIn](https://www.linkedin.com/in/udoka-ineh/).**